Search

 This course includes the following topics and modules:

-• Adult Education Researching the Literature IPAC
+• Adult Education and Literature Research in IPAC

-• Infection Prevention and Control Clinical Microbiology
+• Clinical Microbiology in Infection Prevention and Control

-• Nosocomial and Community Associated Infections / Routine and Additional Practices
+• Nosocomial and Community-Associated Infections / Routine and Additional Practices

-• Laboratory Approaches Antimicrobial Resistance
+• Laboratory Approaches to Antimicrobial Resistance

 • Antimicrobial Stewardship

-• The Basic Concepts of Epidemiology
+• Basic Concepts of Epidemiology

-• Surveillance / Surveillance Program
+• Surveillance / Surveillance Programs

-• Outbreak Knowledge and Response
+• Outbreak Identification and Response

-• Occupational Health and Safety/Environmental Sanitation
+• Occupational Health and Safety / Environmental Sanitation

 • Facility Design and Development

-• IPAC and principles of Communication and Leadership
+• Communication and Leadership in IPAC

-• IPAC and Principles of Management and Professionalism
+• Management and Professionalism in IPAC

 Why become an Infection Prevention and Control (IPAC) Practitioner?

 Generally, Infection Prevention and Control Practitioners (ICP) are professionals who have dedicated their careers to preventing the spread of infections in health care settings.
+Infection Prevention and Control Practitioners (ICPs) are professionals dedicated to preventing the spread of infections in healthcare settings.

 Some Career Perspective